gnss-sdr/geniuss-place/_sp-blocks/07-acquisition.md

 initialize the delay and phase tracking loops.
 {: .notice--info}

-By exploiting the
-concepts and the methodology of the estimation theory, it is possible to show that the maximum likelihood (ML) estimates of $$ f_d $$ and $$ \tau $$ can be obtained by maximizing the function
+By exploiting the concepts and methodology of estimation theory, it is possible to show that the maximum likelihood (ML) estimates of $$ f_d $$ and $$ \tau $$ can be obtained by maximizing the function